Sato wins in Portland; Dixon rallies to finish 5th

 Portland hosted 24 consecutive open wheel events but none the last 11 years.
 The return of IndyCar was met by enthusiastic fans and a Pacific Northwest crowd starving for a look at major league racing.
 The fans got a show when the race began with a multi-car accident that sent Marco Andretti through the air, over two cars and upside down into the dirt.

 It was the same crash that collected Dixon and should have ruined his race and perhaps his championship chances.
-Stuck in the dirt, he put his car in reverse and drove away with minimal damage.
-Then, his improbable finish has made the title his to lose.
+Instead, his improbable finish has made the title his to lose.

-"I couldn't see anything once I got off the in the dirt, it was just dust everywhere," Dixon said.
-"Then I kept getting hit and hit and thought, 'Oh, this isn't going to be good.' "

 More from the Portland race: